 Learn something new every day More Info... by email

 Liver hemangioma is a benign liver condition that can cause a range of signs and symptoms and, in some cases, affect surrounding organs.
-Individuals with a liver hemangioma generally remain asymptomatic, meaning they experience no discernible symptoms.
+Individuals with this condition generally remain asymptomatic, meaning they experience no discernible symptoms.
 Generally, individuals with a liver hemangioma require no treatment.
 The presentation of signs and symptoms can necessitate surgery to remove the hemangioma.

-There is no known, definitive cause for the malformation of blood vessels that contribute to the development of a liver hemangioma.
+There is no known, definitive cause for the malformation of blood vessels that contribute to the development of of this condition.
 According to some medical organizations, such as the Mayo Clinic, it has been asserted that liver hemangiomas may actually be a condition an individual is born with, meaning it is congenital.
 A hemangioma may originate with one or multiple vessels that form a mass that either remains small or matures to induce symptoms and place pressure on surrounding abdominal organs.

-Generally, a liver hemangioma is a condition that will remain undiagnosed unless it's discovered during the administration of diagnostic tests or it induces symptoms.
+Generally, this condition will remain undiagnosed unless it's discovered during the administration of diagnostic tests or it induces symptoms.
 Symptomatic individuals will generally undergo a battery of imaging tests that can include a computerized tomography (CT) and ultrasound.
-Other diagnostic testing that may reveal the presence of a liver hemangioma may include a single-photon emission computerized tomography (SPECT) scan and magnetic resonance imaging (MRI).
+Other diagnostic testing that may reveal the presence of this condition may include a single-photon emission computerized tomography (SPECT) scan and magnetic resonance imaging (MRI).

 The growth of a hemangioma is dependent on blood supply, which can jeopardize liver health.
 Hemangiomas that remain unattached to liver tissue may be easily removed with surgery.
 If the mass is affixed to the liver tissue, a portion of the liver may need to be removed with the mass.
 Severe presentations of very large or multiple hemangiomas may necessitate liver transplantation if traditional treatment or surgery is not feasible.